ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 Instructions for use

-NOTE: You must be running Hubitat Elevation firem ware version v2.0.3.109 or newer!
+NOTE: You must be running Hubitat Elevation firmware version v2.0.3.109 or newer!

 **Create Hubitat Driver**
 - Open up the "logitech-harmony-hub-parent.groovy" driver from this repository.
 Make sure you hit the "RAW" button, then select/highlight all of the source code, and COPY everything (Ctrl-C on Windows, or right click->Copy).